gilch/hissp/docs/lissp_quickstart.rst

    _#"To make the REPL more usable, it comes with some basic macros already defined.
 Their design has been deliberately restricted so that their compiled output does not require the hissp package to be installed to work.
-While these may suffice for small embedded Hissp projects, you will probably want a more capable macro suite (such as Hebigo's) for general use.
+While these may suffice for small or embedded Hissp projects, you will probably want a more capable macro suite (such as Hebigo's) for general use.
 You are not required to use the basic macros at all, so by default, they don't work in .lissp files unqualified.
 They're available